sb53systems/G-Code-Flow-Temperature-Controller/README.md

 See the `Print Samples` [Discussion](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) :bulb:  Share yours.

-I believe that 3D printing can be less complex than it seems.
-I encourage you to test, share, and further develop this concept, as I believe it/or a similar approach will shape the future of 3D printing.
-With a bit of `AI` 3D printing could become accessible to everyone.

 :warning: Please use this script responsibly and with caution, applying reasonable values and closely monitoring your printer's behavior.

-I welcome your feedback and am open to any new proposals.
 ### `Happy Smart 3D Printing :)`

 ### If you find my work worthy, Bay me a [![image](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/assets/33290411/a504ac44-082d-40f1-a9d0-4abc3da242d8)](https://ko-fi.com/sb53system) or give this project a :star:.
 Thank you :rose: